An Elliott intertwining approach to classifying actions of C$^*$-tensor categories: Preliminaries

-for $\xi\in \mathcal{H}_g,\eta\in \mathcal{K}_h$ and $\mu\in \mathcal{H}_k$. \end{example} We now introduce the most important example for our purposes. \begin{example} Let $A$ be a C$^*$-algebra.
-We denote by $\Corr_0(A)$ the C$^*$-tensor category whose objects are non-degenerate $A$-$A$ correspondences and whose morphisms are adjointable intertwiners of the underlying Hilbert bimodules.
-The tensor product of two $A$-$A$ correspondences $\varphi$ with $\psi$ is given by their composition $\varphi\circ\psi$.
-The tensor identity of $\Corr_0(A)$ is given by the identity homomorphism $\id_A$, the associator is given by the rebracketing morphism associated to the underlying tensor product of Hilbert bimodules. \end{example} \begin{rmk} In general, $\Corr(A)$ is not a C$^*$-tensor category as there is no tensor unit on non-degenerate correspondences.
-It is a non-unital C$^*$-tensor category, this is a weakening of Definition \ref{defn:C*tensor} which omits the necessity of a tensor unit. \end{rmk}
+for $\xi\in \mathcal{H}_g,\eta\in \mathcal{K}_h$ and $\mu\in \mathcal{H}_k$.
+For the remainder of this paper we will only make use of this example when $\Gamma$ is a countable discrete group.\ However, our results also apply to the case of monoids. \end{example} We now introduce the most important example for our purposes. \begin{example} Let $A$ be a C$^*$-algebra.
+We denote by $\Corr_0(A)$ the C$^*$-tensor category whose objects are non-degenerate $A$-$A$-correspondences and whose morphisms are adjointable bimodule maps between the underlying Hilbert bimodules.
+The tensor product of two $A$-$A$-correspondences $\varphi$ with $\psi$ is given by their composition $\varphi\circ\psi$.
+The tensor identity of $\Corr_0(A)$ is given by the identity homomorphism $\id_A$, the associator is given by the rebracketing morphism associated to the underlying tensor product of Hilbert bimodules. \end{example} \begin{rmk} In general, $\Corr(A)$ is not a C$^*$-tensor category as there is no tensor unit on degenerate correspondences; $A$ does not act as a unit on a degenerate correspondence.
+It is a non-unital C$^*$-tensor category; this is a weakening of Definition \ref{defn:C*tensor} which omits the necessity of a tensor unit. \end{rmk}